Angular-Wave/angular.ts/src/directive/attrs/attrs.md

 - @priority 99
 -
 - @description
-- Using AngularJS markup like `{{hash}}` in an href attribute will
+- Using AngularTS markup like `{{hash}}` in an href attribute will
 - make the link go to the wrong URL if the user clicks it before
-- AngularJS has a chance to replace the `{{hash}}` markup with its
+- AngularTS has a chance to replace the `{{hash}}` markup with its
 - value.
-Until AngularJS replaces the markup the link will be broken
+Until AngularTS replaces the markup the link will be broken
 - and will most likely return a 404 error.
 The `ngHref` directive
 - solves this problem.
 -